donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

---8<-- "test.md"

-## About

-:thumbsup:

 Modular templates for use in GitLab-CI pipelines.

+## How it works

-In many cases, including functionality is as easy as an include clause in a project's .gitlab-ci.yml
+In many cases, including functionality is as easy as an include clause in a project's .gitlab-ci.yml.

-Example:
+This library includes a wide range of functionality, and will be expanded over time.

+## Example

 ``` yaml
 include: